 New product development

-A ‘new product’ can be a product or a service.
-It can be the next revolutionary computer chip, or a new holiday package put together by a travel agent.
-The point is, it is new, so it is often risky.
+A ‘new product’ can actually be a product or a service.
+For instance, it could be a revolutionary mobile app, or a new holiday package put together by a travel agent.

 - Reducing the risks as early as possible.